If you are worried about flooding, you can find help and guidance on our flooding information and advice page.

 View a Map of the emergency road closure gates.

-When will the gates be shut?
+When the gates are shut

 The emergency road closure gates will only be locked shut when the road is impassable or at risk of becoming impassable.
 They will only be closed during daylight hours.
 This means gates may be shut before a road becomes flooded if there is a risk it will become flooded overnight.